gelic-idealab/design-critique/Instructions/Student-During-Session-PC-VR.md

 ### Use the menu

 1. Point your hand at the menu.
-2. Press the trigger button.
+2. Press the trigger button with your index finger.

 ### Reset your position

-Choose "Re-center" (the house icon) in the menu.
+Choose "Starting location" (the house icon) in the menu.

 We recommend doing this because the starting position may have been affected by any scrolling motion done before you entered VR.